diceDrand

 Security Considerations

-• Round timing: Ensure you're using the correct round for your application's timing requirements
+• Round timing: Ensure you're using the correct round for your application's timing requirements.
+Use timestamp_to_round to map wall-clock time to drand rounds.

 Resources